slowrunner/Carl/Examples/Chatbots/README.md

-# A Chatterbot For GoPiGo3 Robot Carl
+# A ChatBot For GoPiGo3 Robot Carl

 # A little history